Price

 This morning’s ride takes us out of St Malo, hugging the coastline and this early part of the first stage gives a true taste of Brittany.
 We pass close to the small fishing port of Cancale, famous for its fresh oysters, before searching for the misty outline of Mont St Michel across the marshes and the vivid colours of the Cote d’Emeraude.

 As we start pedalling inland, just before the town of Pontorson, don’t forget to have a look over your shoulder for your last glimpse of the sea for 2 weeks!
 Pedalling south-east away from the sea; the route winds through the tranquil roads of rural Normandy and Brittany, weaving our way past golden fields of hay and deep green pastures.
-The latter part of today’s stage passes through the town of Fougeres with its well preserved chateau then onto our over night stop in Vitre.
+The latter part of today’s stage passes through the town of Fougeres with its well preserved chateau then onto our over night stop in Chateaubourg.

-Day 2: Vitre to Brissac-Quince
+Day 2: Chateaubourg to Arville

-84 miles | 135km | 3743 ft | 1142 m
+69 miles | 110km | 2502 ft | 763 m

 We head due south as we cross from Brittany into the deeply rural Mayenne and then the Loire.
 We pass though many small villages punctuated by occasional market towns such as Craon and Segre.
 Most settlements are located on top of small rises, their church spires each competing to be the tallest.
 A series of undulations along the straight roads ensure the next church is a great visual target to lure you south.

 Just over 100km into today’s stage we cross the famous Loire River – France’s longest river at over 1,000km.
-We follow the great river upstream, starting with the beautiful curves of the Corniche Angevine, where the route winds its way past the first vineyards of the trip before becoming reunited with the Loire and we pedal along the quiet lanes of one of the river’s many islands.
+We follow the great river upstream, starting with the

-Day 3: Brissac-Quince to Loches
+Day 3: Arville to Richelieu

-79 miles | 127km | 3049 ft | 929 m
+78 miles | 121km | 3185 ft | 970 m

-From Brissac-Quince it is a long but easy day in the saddle today, has us pushing on in the morning through farmland and orchards heading for the lovely, lazy Loire.
+From Arville we take mainly cycle path to Angers past its imposing castle ramparts.
+Pushing on in the morning through farmland and orchards heading for the lovely, lazy Loire River – France’s longest river at over 1,000km.
 We follow the river east on a lovely route passing through ancient villages to Saumur, the ‘pearl of the Loire’ and thence through its famous vineyards.

-Day 4: Loches to Crozant
+Day 4: Richelieu to Argenton-Sur-Cruese

-71 miles | 114km | 4071 ft | 1240 m
+80 miles | 127km | 3692 ft | 1125 m

-Day 5: Crozant to Aubusson
+Day 5: Argenton-sur-Cruese to Aubusson

-56 miles | 90km | 4921 ft | 1499 m
+78 miles | 125km | 5471 ft | 1667 m

 Day 6: Aubusson to Le Mont Dore